Leadfeeder’s Tracker script delivers high-quality leads from companies already visiting your website.

 Read here for tips on how to add a script like Leadfeeder Tracker to your Wix website.

-- Method 5: Add the Leadfeeder Tracker script to your Squarespace website
+METHOD 5: Add the Leadfeeder Tracker script to your Squarespace website

-Click 'Edit traffic rules' in Leadfeeder settings and define hostname rules for each website you are tracker within your account.
+STEP 3: As the final step, edit traffic rules in your Leadfeeder settings.
+Once you have added the script to your site, click Edit traffic rules in Leadfeeder settings and define hostname rules for each website you are tracker within your account.

-Once you have added the script to your website, defined hostname rules, and received some visits, it takes up to an hour to show you new leads in Leadfeeder.
+STEP 4: Once you have added the script to your website, defined hostname rules, and received some visits, it takes up to an hour to show you new leads in Leadfeeder.

-You will see Leadfeeder as 'Not installed' and 'Not receiving data' during this wait time.
-Like shown below.
+You will see Leadfeeder as Not installed and Not receiving data during this wait time.

-If you aren't seeing the 'Receiving data' status after an hour or so please reach out to support, we may be able to get you started!
+If you aren't seeing the Receiving data status after an hour or so please reach out to support, we may be able to get you started!

-If you need extra help or a super fast response, contact us via live chat or firstname.lastname@example.org for customer service or a fun thought!
+If you need extra help or a super-fast response, contact us via live chat or firstname.lastname@example.org for customer service or a fun thought!